50512/portalfetch/README.md

 * **Unbreakable Borders:** Uses a custom rendering script so dynamic data (like changing RAM or Uptime) never misaligns the ASCII walls.
 * **Randomized Quotes:** Features a built in database of quotes from classic games (Portal, Half-Life, Halo) and tech figures.
 Pulls a new quote every time you run it.
 * **Powered by Fastfetch:** Fast, lightweight, and uses your existing Fastfetch backend to grab accurate system stats.
+* **All ASCII art of the credits:** Select a random ASCII art of the credits of Portal 1 game.
+[Credits of the ASCII art](https://blog.kazitor.com/2014/12/portal-ascii/)

 ## Prerequisites
 You must have fastfetch installed on your system before running this.